Loxapine: Mechanism of action

 Some scientists say loxapine is a "mid-potency" typical antipsychotic.
-However, unlike most other typical antipsychotics, it has significant potency at the 5HT_{2A} receptor (6.6 nM), which is similar to atypical antipsychotics like clozapine (5.35 nM).
-The higher likelihood of EPS with loxapine, compared to clozapine, may be due to its higher affinity for the D2 receptor compared to clozapine, which has one of the lowest binding affinities at the D2 receptor of any antipsychotic.
+However, unlike most other typical antipsychotics, it has significant potency at the 5-HT_{2A} receptor (6.6 nM), which is similar to atypical antipsychotics like clozapine (5.35 nM).
+The higher likelihood of EPS with loxapine, compared to clozapine, may be due to its higher affinity for the dopamine D_{2} receptor (11 nM) compared to clozapine, which has one of the lowest binding affinities at the D_{2} receptor of any antipsychotic.